Protecting the Natural World

 Paspaley

 Founded in 1932, Paspaley is Australia’s oldest pearl company and the source of our South Sea pearls and mother-of-pearl.
-The company dives for wild oyster pearls, remaining one of the few to do so.
+The company dives for wild Pinctada maxima oysters off the remote shores of Australia’s Kimberley coast, harvesting a limited number at any one time to ensure long-term sustainability of the industry.

 Our Tahitian pearls are grown by Kamoka Pearl Farm in the nutrient-rich lagoon of the Ahe Atoll in French Polynesia.
 This small, family-run company uses practices that benefit marine life and improve the local environment.